etijskens/et-micc/tutorials/TUTORIAL-3.rst

 Documenting an application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-When adding a CLI, Micc_ automatically adds documentation entries for it. in :file:`APPS.rst`.
+When adding a CLI, Micc_ automatically adds documentation entries for it in :file:`APPS.rst`.
-Calling ``micc docs`` will automatically extract documentation from the doc-strings of the command and  the ``:param ...:`` of the :py:obj:`click.argument` decorators in these doc-strings, and from the ``help`` parameters of the :py:obj:`click.option` decorators.
+The documentation will be automatically extracted from the doc-strings of the command and sub-commands and from the ``help`` parameters of the :py:obj:`click.option` decorators.